-ESI continued to see success in U.S. renewables construction, primarily wind and solar, generating approximately 90% of its revenue base from these markets in the year of 2023.
+ESI continued to see success in US renewables construction, primarily wind and solar, generating approximately 100% of its revenue base from these markets in Q1 2024.

 Almost all revenue generated in Canada, ESI's other operating market, was generated from pipeline construction.
-Approximately 55% of the revenue generated during the year ended December 31, 2023, came from Padding Machine rentals, 27% of which was from large Padding Machines and 73% from small Padding Machines.
-The remainder of the revenue was generated from padding bucket, slinger and sand wagon rentals.
+Approximately 38% of the revenue generated during the three months ended March 31, 2024, came from Padding Machine rentals, 57% of which was from large Padding Machines and 43% from small Padding Machines.
+The remainder of the revenue was generated from padding bucket and sand delivery machines and vacuum lifters rentals.
 Revenue from small Padding Machines was generated from renewables construction.
-Approximately 74% of large Padding Machine rental revenue was from renewables, almost exclusively coming from OPP- 200 Padding Machines.
+All of the large Padding Machine revenue was from renewables, almost exclusively coming from OPP-200 Padding Machines.

 OPP-200 Padding Machines are used for both pipeline and renewables construction, whereas OPP-300 Padding Machines, being ESI's other type of rental machine, are used almost exclusively for large diameter mainline pipeline construction.
-The OPP-200 Padding Machine is designed to backfill large diameter mainline pipelines ranging from 10 to 24 inches in diameter.
-The OPP-300 Padding Machine is designed to backfill large diameter mainline pipelines ranging from 24 to over 60 inches in diameter.
+The OPP-200 Padding Machine is designed to backfill large-diameter mainline pipelines ranging from 10 to 24 inches in diameter.
+The OPP-300 Padding Machine is designed to backfill large-diameter mainline pipelines ranging from 24 to over 60 inches in diameter.